Chapter 13 Bankruptcy

 If the court approves your repayment plan, creditors are forbidden to continue collection efforts.
 In other words, you should get relief from collection agencies and their barrage of phone calls and letters.

-Rather, it is a repayment plan in which debts are reorganized and prioritized by a bankruptcy court trustee based on your monthly income.
-At the end of the repayment period, any debts that remain unpaid are discharged.
+Chapter 13 should be seen as a repayment plan in which debts are reorganized and prioritized by a bankruptcy court trustee based on your monthly income.
+At the end of the repayment period, unsecured debts that remain unpaid are discharged.

 Success Rate for Chapter 13 Bankruptcy